dmlc/dgl/apps/life_sci/README.md

 ## Introduction

-`dglls` is a DGL-based package for various applications in life science with graph neural networks.
+Deep learning on graphs has been an arising trend in the past few years.
+There are a lot of graphs in life science such as molecular graphs and biological networks, making it an import area for applying deep learning on graphs. `dglls` is a DGL-based package for various applications in life science with graph neural networks.

+We provide various functionalities, including but not limited to methods for graph construction, featurization, and evaluation, model architectures, training scripts and pre-trained models.

 ## Dependencies